ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-optional-services.md

 ## Caveonix RiskForesight
 {: #v2t-optionalservices-caveonix}

-The primary use case for Caveonix RiskForesight is the compliance reporting of the VMware® environment.
+The primary use case for Caveonix RiskForesight™ is the compliance reporting of the VMware® environment.
 Therefore, data migration from the NSX-V Caveonix RiskForesight instance to the NSX-T Caveonix RiskForesight instance is not needed.

 A secondary use case for Caveonix RiskForesight is the compliance reporting of the workload VMs hosted on the VMware environment.
 In this case, compliance data for the workload VMs must be migrated to the NSX-T Caveonix RiskForesight instance.
 You must engage with IBM and Caveonix to plan this migration.

 ## VMware HCX
 {: #v2t-optionalservices-hcx}

-HCX is not being used for DR services, and so no HCX migration to the NSX-T instance is expected.
+HCX™ is not being used for DR services, and so no HCX migration to the NSX-T instance is expected.
 HCX can be used as a migration tool.
 In this case, the NSX-T instance must be ordered with HCX.

 ## Zerto
 {: #v2t-optionalservices-zerto}